 Planning for a New Year

-Are you trying to forget 2020 and move right into planning for next year?
+Are you trying to forget the last couple of years and move right into planning for next year?
 I get it.
 Today, I’m sharing my best planners for moms and some of my favorite planning tools.
 I’m always asked how I run a business with three kids and still have time to watch the occasional Hallmark movie!

 My secret is simple: I love to plan!